danitutu/kafka-protobuf-consumer/README.md

 ### Log to file

-When launching the application, pass `logging.file.name=/home/<user>/kafka/logs/kafka-messages.log`.
-After setting this, the app will log to the standard output and the file.
+Set `logging.file.name=/home/<user>/kafka/logs/kafka-messages.log`.
+After this, the app will log to both the standard output and the file.
 If you want to disable the standard output logging and keep only the file logging, then set `logging.pattern.console=`.

 ### Kubernetes pod deployment